BirjuVachhani/python-practicals/README.md

 - [x] 4.
 Create two classes namely Employee and Qualification.
 Using multiple inheritance derive two classes Scientist and anager.
 Take suitable attributes & operations.
 WAP to implement this class hierarchy.

-- [ ] 5.
+- [x] 5.
 Use concept of classes and object to create a website for playing movie trailer.
 (Mini Project)

+## Set 9
+- [x] 1.
+Write a program to implement Linear Search Technique.

+- [x] 2.
+Write a program to implement Binary Search Technique.

+- [x] 3.
+Write a program to implement Hashing technique.

+- [x] 4.
+Write a program to implement Bubble Sort Technique.

+- [x] 5.
+Write a program to implement Merge Sort Technique

+- [x] 6.
+Write a program to implement Insertion Sort Technique.